sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ### Idle Air Control

-No idle air control will be modulated on the ITBS.
-This will only be handled by warm-up enrichment and wax idle mechanical enrichment.
+In my case, idle will be handled by a warm-up enrichment and wax idle mechanical enrichment on the ITBS.

 This means:
 - No stepper IAC
 - No PWM IAC
 - Ignore the following: